 Add in slices of mozzarella, followed by your breadcrumb mixture.

-Pop in the oven for anywhere from 15-20 minutes.
+Pop in the oven for anywhere from 15-20 minutes at 200C fan.
 The longer the better as it usually means a crispier top!
 When the mozzarella is starting to look brown, that's usually when I say it's done.

 Add some fresh chives on top, serve with some rocket and enjoy!